Recycled Lithium Ion Battery Cells

 If you offer to pick up the batteries off their hands, you will save them the cost and trouble of having to deal with what they perceive to be technological trash.
 It’s true as they say, “one man’s electronic garbage is another man’s treasure,” and this is certainly true.
 Or anything along those lines.

-As this technique has grown increasingly widespread, some businesses have started charging for their abandoned battery packs; nevertheless, the costs are still much lower than the cost of purchasing new cells.
+As this technique has grown increasingly widespread, some businesses have started charging for their abandoned battery packs.
+Nevertheless, the costs are still much lower than the cost of purchasing new cells.
 Bulk battery packs are often sold for a few dollars per pound, which is a normal price for this kind of product.
-More previously said, wherever feasible, I suggest that you purchase fresh cells instead than used.
+As previously said, wherever feasible, I suggest that you purchase fresh cells instead of used ones.

 Drawbacks of Utilizing Salvaged Lithium Ion Battery Cells